 Prior to his military service, he was quite a rowdy guy!
 I found numerous newspaper articles describing his antics and arrests, and I know there are more out there that I didn’t find.

-The earliest article I found is from the July 9, 1915 Fayetteville Democrat, and is headlined “SEND HIM AWAY.”
-It reads:
+The earliest article I found was from the July 9, 1915 Fayetteville Democrat, and was headlined “SEND HIM AWAY.”
+It read:

 Lin Hinson, formerly of Springdale, is now a resident of Fayetteville; his change of residence was not altogether through his own desire in the matter and it is certain that Fayetteville expressed no such choice.
 The fact is, Hinson is supposed to be a prisoner at the County Jail and is supposed to be serving time by reason of convictions on several counts as a result of his leadership in a Sunday debauchery near Springdale last April.
 He is now free to go where he likes and is classed as a trusty.

 Hinson wandered back to Springdale last Sunday and his appearance there caused a big commotion in municipal affairs.
 As a result of the agitation Mayor Lane has expressed a desire that City Marshall Alvis be discharged from office.
 The main trouble with Alvis seems to be that he had nerve enough to stop the desperado – Hinson.